rackerlabs/support-how-to/content/managed-vmware-services/install-end-point-operations-management-agents-on-vms-and-verify-data-collection.md

 4. Under **Adapter Instances** click **EP Ops Adapter Instance.**

 5. Under **EP Ops Adapter Instance**, click **EP Ops Adapter**.
-    You will see your reporting VMs in the format of **EP Ops Agent &ndash;
+    You will see your reporting VMs in the format of **EP Ops Agent - {*VM Name*}.**
-    {*VM Name*}.**

 6. Select an EPO Ops adapter to see the status of the agents.